imarouani/Deep-Forward-Networks-Pytorch-Project/README.md

 This work, prepared by Iheb Marouani and Zuzanna Bojarska, is the second part of a presentation, which aims to provide an accessible yet comprehensive introduction to FFNNs, combining theoretical insights with hands-on examples.

-If you're not familiar with the theory, we recommend referring to the first part of the presentation or the mentioned book, otherwise, the [main notebook](https://github.com/imarouani/Deep-Forward-Networks-Pytorch-Project/blob/main/Main.ipynb) is comprehensive and should be enough to guide you through training your first ANN using the Ciphar-10 Dataset.
+If you're not familiar with the theory, we recommend referring to the first part of the presentation or the mentioned book, otherwise, the [main notebook](https://github.com/imarouani/Deep-Forward-Networks-Pytorch-Project/blob/main/Main.ipynb) is comprehensive and should be enough to guide to train and play around with your first ANN using the Ciphar-10 Dataset.

 ## Setting Up the Environment